tencentyun/intlcloud-documents/yehe_doc/管理工具/云监控/操作指南/告警服务/如何通过企业微信群接收告警通知_intl_en.md

 ## Step 2: Configure the Alarm API Callback

 Go to [Cloud Monitor Console - Create Alarm Policy](https://console.cloud.tencent.com/monitor/policylist/create), enter the webhook address, and click **Complete**.
-For more information on how to create alarm policies, see [Creating Alarm Policies](https://intl.cloud.tencent.com/document/product/248/6215).
 ![](https://main.qcloudimg.com/raw/6c5dcf93ba7498f44faa33dbbcaa82ad.png)

 After the configuration is completed successfully, when an alarm policy is triggered or the alarm is resolved, you will receive alarm notifications sent by group bots through the WeCom group, as shown in the following figure: